-Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council has agreed to modify the terms of these loans and has accepted that under the unprecedented circumstances the Airport can defer interest repayments for the following two financial years with catch up payments to be made in instalments over a later period.
-This has resulted in a restatement of the loan value with a modification loss of £1.237m (nil in 2018/19) charged to the financing and investment income and expenditure line of the CIES.
-Furthermore, the Council looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in an expected lifetime loss provision of £0.183m (nil in 2018/19) in the event all repayments are not made at some time in the future.
+Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council has agreed to modify the terms of these loans and has accepted that under the unprecedented circumstances the Airport can defer interest repayments for the following three and a half years (two years deferral in 2019/2020) with catch up payments to be made in instalments over a later period.
+Under the loan agreement the Council is entitled to compound interest for any late payments and this has been factored into the repayments the airport will make once the catch-up payments commence.
+This has resulted in a further restatement of the loan value with a cumulative modification loss of £1.249m (£1.237m in 2019/2020) being recognised.
+The increase in loss recognised is charged to the financing and investment income and expenditure line of the CIES.
+Furthermore, the Council looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in an expected lifetime loss provision of £0.096m (£0.183m in 2019/2020) in the event all repayments are not made or are further delayed at some point in the future.